HulaTime/battle_ships/README.md

 I would like a nice command line interface that lets me enter ship positions and shots using commands (rather than using IRB to interact with objects)

 As a player
-So that I can create a layout of ships to outwit my opponent I would like to be able to choose the directions my ships face in

-As a player
 So that I can have a coherent game
 I would like ships to be constrained to be on the board